contagon/handbook/handbook/33-records-and-reports.md

 * Assistant stake clerk
 * Assistant stake clerk—finance (see [34.1.2](34-finances-and-audits.md#3412-stake-clerks))
-* Assistant stake clerk—membership (see [33.5](33-records-and-reports.md#335-reports-on-member-participation) and 33.6)
+* Assistant stake clerk—membership (see [33.5](33-records-and-reports.md#335-reports-on-member-participation) and [33.6](33-records-and-reports.md#336-membership-records))

 ## 33.4 Ward Records and Reports

 ### 33.4.1 Bishopric

 The bishop oversees ward record keeping.
 He may delegate much of this work to his counselors and clerks.
-He ensures that they follow current Church policies and procedures.

 ### 33.4.2 Ward Clerk

 Every ward should have a qualified, functioning ward clerk.
 He is recommended by the bishopric and called and set apart by a member of the stake presidency or an assigned high councilor.
 He should hold the Melchizedek Priesthood and have a current temple recommend.
 He is a member of the ward council.
 He attends ward meetings as indicated in [29.2](29-meetings-in-the-church.md#292-ward-meetings).

-The ward clerk is instructed by the bishopric and by stake clerks.
-He works under the direction of the bishopric.
+The ward clerk works under the direction of the bishopric.
 Assistant ward clerks may be called to help (see [33.4.3](33-records-and-reports.md#3343-ao-assistant-ward-clerks)).

 #### 33.4.2.1 Record-Keeping Responsibilities